|

 89. appreciation

-understanding of the nature or meaning or quality or magnitude of something
+understanding of the nature or meaning of something

 90. arachnid